crypto-chassis/cryptochassis-data-api-docs/README.md

 * Institutional quality and independently verifiable.
 * To spur innovation and industry collaboration, this API is open for use by the public without cost.
 * Please contact us for general questions, issue reporting, consultative services, and/or custom engineering work.
 To subscribe to our mailing list, simply send us an email with subject "subscribe".
-* Join us on Medium https://cryptochassis.medium.com and Telegram https://t.me/cryptochassis.
+* Join us on Medium https://cryptochassis.medium.com and Discord https://discord.gg/b5EKcp9s8T.

 ## General API Information
 * The base endpoint is: **https://api.cryptochassis.com/v1**